varnish/hitch/README.md

 Within each child, asynchronous socket I/O is conducted across the local connections using `libev` and `OpenSSL`'s nonblocking API.
-By default, `stud` has an overhead of ~200KB per connection--it preallocates some buffer space for data in flight between frontend in backend.
+By default, `stud` has an overhead of ~200KB per connection--it preallocates some buffer space for data in flight between frontend and backend.

 `stud` has very few features--it's designed to be paired with an intelligent backend like haproxy or nginx.
 It maintains a strict 1:1 connection pattern